 At Book Aid International we receive no government funding.
 Our income comes from four main sources: trusts and foundations which make grants to support our work; companies which make financial donations, schools and community organisations which raise funds to support us and individuals who make one-off or regular donations.

-Below is a summary of our 2015 income and expenditure.
-If you would like to read our full accounts, you can download our 2015 Trustees’ Report and Accounts.
+Below is a summary of our 2016 income and how we spend every pound.
+If you would like to read our full accounts, you can download Trustees’ Report and Accounts.
+To read about our accomplishments in 2016 please view our Annual Review.

 How we value the books we send